letsencrypt/cp-cps/CPS.md

 ### 5.4.3 Retention Period for Audit Logs

-Audit logs are retained for at least seven years and will be made available to compliance auditors upon request.
+Audit logs are retained for at least two years after the logged event occurred, the associated certificate expires, or (for audit logs regarding CA certificates and keys) the descruction of the private key, whichever is later.

 ### 5.4.4 Protection of Audit Log